Fr13ndlyGuy/Fr13ndlyGuy/README.md

-# Hello, my name is Grigory
+# Hello, my name is Gregory